-While there are numerous steps to transitioning to the system, the program requires two steps: Measuring/tracking performance training to faciliate the right conversations between managers and employees.
-The ultimate measure of success is the steady improvement in employee performance. a bit of
+While there are numerous steps to transitioning to the system, the program requires two steps: Measuring/tracking performance plus a bit of training to faciliate the right conversations between managers and employees.
+The ultimate measure of success is the steady improvement in employee performance.

 Jamie Resker, Founder and Practice Leader of Employee Performance Solutions, is a recognized thought leader and innovator in the area of performance management.
 She helps organizations create a culture of performance development conversations by reshaping dialogue between managers and employees with a framework designed to exchange meaningful information.
 Jamie is the originator of the Performance Continuum Feedback Method®, an approach for differentiating employee performance, identifying gaps and crafting hearable, sayable feedback.
 Her work is anchored on the principles of neuro-leadership and elements of Appreciative Inquiry which make the tools and training universally applicable, transcending organization type/size, industry, geography and culture.
 Jamie is a frequent contributor on the topic of employee performance and feedback.
 She holds a BA in Business from Emmanuel College and is an instructor at the Boston University Corporate Education Group.
 She is on the faculty for the Northeast Human Resources Association and is an Advisory Board Member for the Institute of Human Resources.